November 12, 2025 Panchang: Krishna Paksha Ashtami TithiEssential Timings and Insight

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Krishna Paksha Saptami lasts until 5:02 AM on November 12.
-After that, Krishna Paksha Ashtami prevails for the remainder of the day.
+The Panchang notes Krishna Paksha Saptami until 5:02 AM on November 12, 2025.
+After that, Krishna Paksha Ashtami, the eighth lunar day during the dark phase, prevails for the remainder of the day in most regions.

-Align with local sunrise and moonrise.
-Because nakshatra, rashi, and shubha muhurta vary by location, consult a trusted local Panchang or temple calendar for precise guidance.
+The note gives a general daily marker, but ritual planning should be aligned with local sunrise and moonrise.
+Nakshatra, rashi, and shubha muhurta vary by location, so a trusted local Panchang or nearby temple calendar is recommended for precise guidance.